eserating-chwy/siren4j/Siren4JResourceAPI.md

 ## URI/HREF Token Resolving ##
 You probably noticed above that most of the uris and hrefs have tokens in them.
 Tokens will be resolved by the converter at conversion time.
-The key in the the token refers to a field name on the object converted.
-So a token like so **`{description}`** would map to the objects 'description' field and would be replaced with the actual value in the instance.
+The key in the token refers to a field name on the object converted.
+So a token like so **`{description}`** would map to the object's 'description' field and would be replaced with the actual value in the instance.

 ### Scope ###
 So things get a little more tricky with a sub entity, a @Siren4JSubEntity annotation applies its values to the sub entity object of the object being converted.
 So in the case of **`{description}`**, this would end up being the 'description' value in the sub entity object instance.
 But what if we actually want to use the parents 'description' object value in the sub entities uri?
-Simple just add the parent prefix like so **`{parent.description}`** and like magic the parent value will be used.
+Simply just add the parent prefix like so **`{parent.description}`** and like magic the parent value will be used.

 ### Keeping The Token a Token ###
-Sometimes you don't want to have the token resolve, but instead remain a token that stays in the uri so that the client can use it on its end to fill in the token value.
+Sometimes you don't want to have the token resolved, but instead remain a token that stays in the uri so that the client can use it on its end to fill in the token value.
 This can be done by putting square brackets around the tokens key like so: **`{[description]}`**.
 When it is serialized to an Entity the uri token will be **`{description}`**, no square brackets ready for use by the client.